rdf-elixir/website/content/grax/schemas.md

 But while Ecto maps data from relational databases, Grax maps data from graph databases to Elixir structs.
 Graph databases are based on the graph data model, which has less technical friction between the conceptual model of the humans and the data model for the machine as it is perfectly [demonstrated here](https://youtu.be/cHXbYLNa0qQ?t=290).
 By reducing the barrier between your conceptual models and the data models for your application, you have less to think about technical details and can spend more time on thinking about the actual domain model of the business problems your application has to solve.
 You've might have already got a feel of this, when working with GraphQL, you simply define the nested schemas of a tree.

 How does a `Grax.Schema` definition look like?
-As an example, let's assume we have a RDF graph like this, which we want to map to Elixir structs with Elixir values for an Elixir application:
+As an example, let's assume we have an RDF graph like this, which we want to map to Elixir structs with Elixir values for an Elixir application:

 ```
 @prefix : <http://example.com/> .